 If you like to learn more about Greece, check out Athens, home of the Parthenon!

 Explore a land of extinct volcanos, imposing mountains, caves, gorges, lakes and rocky coastlines.
-Whether you’re island hopping, visiting ancient temples or the extraordinary sandstone towers of Metéora, indulge in Greek cuisine, make new friends and you’ll find yourself deep in love with Greece.
+Whether you’re island hopping, visiting ancient temples or the extraordinary sandstone towers of Metéora, indulge in Greek cuisine, make new friends, and you’ll find yourself deep in love with Greece.
+There are so many reasons to visit Greece!

 If you’re looking for a place with incredible food, friendly people and stunning landscapes that won’t break the bank, you should definitely add Georgia to your list.
 While it’s largely unknown to many tourists visiting Europe, this country’s history spans over 8,000 years.
 It is also one of the oldest wine regions in the world, so if wine is your lingo, this is the place for you.